Công cụ quản lý dự án Communication Models ITTO trong luyện thi PMP

 The communication models used to facilitate communications and the exchange of information may vary from project to project and also within different stages of the same project.
-A basic communication model, shown in Figure 10-4, consists of two parties, defined as the sender and receiver.
+A basic communication model, consists of two parties, defined as the sender and receiver.
 Medium is the technology medium and includes the mode of communication while noise includes any interference or barriers that might compromise the delivery of the message.
 The sequence of steps in a basic communication model is:

 – Encode.
 Thoughts or ideas are translated (encoded) into language by the sender.